floriankuehl/devworx/README.md

 <h3>Context-Based MVC Solution</h3>
 <p>The solution can be controlled in the frontend and API context via controllers and actions.
 The <code>LoginHash</code> can be provided by Cookie or via request header.</p>
 <p>Devworx comes with the idea to use itself in different contexts, based on JSON configuration files.
 The available contexts are globally defined in the <code>devworx.php</code> and are used by the <code>\Devworx\Frontend</code> class.</p>
-<p>The currently available contexts are <code>Devworx, Frontend, Api and Documentation</code>.</p>
+<p>The currently available contexts are <code>Devworx, Frontend, Api, Development and Documentation</code>.</p>
 <p>See <code>./Public/.htaccess</code> and <code>Devworx\Cache\HtaccessCache</code> to learn, how the context is determined by URI.</p>

 <h3>Configuration</h3>
 <p>The solution can be configured via JSON files, based on the provided context, that are stored in the Configuration folder.
 These files are used to configurate the system itself, as well as as the frontend page.</p>
 <p>See <code>Context/Devworx/Resources/Private/Layouts/Page.php</code> and <code>Context/Devworx/Configuration/Context.json</code></p>

+<h2>Contexts</h2>

 <h3>Devworx Context</h3>
-<p>This context is used for System-mechanics like Login, Registering and Cache Management.
+<p>This context is used for internal mechanics like Login, Registering, Password Handling and Cache Management.
 This is basically the user interaction context</p>

 <h3>Frontend Context</h3>
 <p>This context is used for the "normal" processing of the user frontend, like a Dashboard or the customized routines of your project.</p>